In possible plea deal, accused Russian agent case ‘resolved’

-WASHINGTON — A woman accused of being a secret agent for the Russian government has likely taken a plea deal, prosecutors indicated Monday in a court filing that said her case has been “resolved.”
+WASHINGTON (AP) — A woman accused of being a secret agent for the Russian government has likely taken a plea deal, prosecutors indicated Monday in a court filing that said her case has been “resolved.”

 The information was included in a filing in the case against Maria Butina.
 Her lawyers and federal prosecutors have asked for a hearing as soon as Tuesday morning.